-Whilst most women report a decreased amount of back and neck pain following surgery, the nipple/breast area is likely to be less sensitive and numb and breast feeding is improbable following the reduction procedure.
-You will be advised to wear a well fitting bra following surgery to aid with the initial swelling and avoid vigorous exercise for 6 weeks, plus you will not be advised not to drive for 2-3 weeks post operatively.
+Whilst most women report a decreased amount of back and neck pain following surgery, the nipple/breast area is likely to be less sensitive and numb, with breastfeeding is improbable following the breast reduction procedure.
+You will be advised to wear a well-fitted bra following surgery to aid with the initial swelling and avoid vigorous exercise for 6 weeks, plus you will not be advised not to drive for 2-3 weeks postoperatively.

 Further benefits, risks and your expectations will be discussed and explained during your consultation with a fully registered Consultant Plastic Surgeon.

 - Hospital Stay: 1-2 nights

 Get in contact with Liverpool Cosmetic Clinic to organise your procedure on 0151 329 0866 or fill out an online contact form for your nearest clinic here.